MainulDip/iOS-study/SwiftLanguageTour/swift-basic-102.md

 ### Asynchronous Operations | `async fun` & `await`:
 - declare`async` before function's body and return type when defining
 - `await` before function evocation
-- Use `async let` to call an asynchronous function, letting it run in parallel with other asynchronous code.
+- Use `async let` to call an asynchronous function (and store it into a variable), letting it run in parallel with other asynchronous code.
 When you use the value it returns, write await.
 - Use `Task{}` to call asynchronous functions from synchronous code, without waiting for them to return
 ```swift
 func fetchUserID(from server: String) async -> Int {